Introduction

 If you’re unsure, many couples coaches (and therapists) offer free consultations.
 You can explore what feels like the best fit before committing.

-Coach tip: Many men prefer couples coaching instead of therapy
+Many men prefer couples coaching instead of therapy

 A surprising trend is that men often resist therapy but respond positively to coaching.
 Why?
 Coaching is framed like personal development or training — not “fixing.”